UK/FPA AWARDS

 Announcing the 2018 Young Journalist Award final trio

-Three journalists – from Pakistan, and for the first time, Vietnam and Russia – are the finalists for the 2018 Thomson Foundation Young Journalist Award.
+Three journalists – from Pakistan and, for the first time, Vietnam and Russia – are the finalists for the 2018 Thomson Foundation Young Journalist Award.

 The prize, in its sixth year, is one of the highlights of the UK's Foreign Press Association (FPA) Awards, and this year attracted 133 entries from 40 countries.

-The journalists are Asad Pabani, a correspondent/producer from Pakistan; Yen Duong Do Bao, a freelance journalist and photographer from Vietnam and Alisa Kustikova, an investigative reporter from Russia.
+The journalists are Asad Pabani, a correspondent/producer from Pakistan; Yen Duong Do Bao, a freelance journalist and photographer from Vietnam; and Alisa Kustikova, an investigative reporter from Russia.
 The winner will be announced on Monday 26th November, 2018.

 Pakistani finalist, Asad Pabani, a journalist and producer for Soch, a Pakistan based multilingual news community